PJMantoss/pjmantoss.github.io/projects/project-1.md

 For this project, I started by analyzing, reviewing and understanding the app requirements in order to determine the functionalities and features that are appropriate and needed in the software system.
 I then delved into the development process, using mostly the adaptive model of the RAD (Rapid Application Development) approach.
 I did a detailed design on a plain sheet of paper to illustrate the assets and elements of the U.I.

-In the development, I created the app using Rails 5, build a custom authentication system from the scratch, added styling using bootstrap classes, build one-to-many and many-to-many associations, added profile images using gravators and used pagination for listing views.
+I created the app using Rails 5, built a custom authentication system from the scratch, added styling using bootstrap classes, built one-to-many and many-to-many associations, added profile images using gravators and used pagination for listing views.

 You can learn more at the [Alpha Blog Website](https://alpha-blog-mantoss.herokuapp.com).
 Github Repo for [Alpha Blog](https://github.com/PJMantoss/alpha_blog).